gklijs/schema_registry_converter/README.md

 This library provides a way of using the Confluent Schema Registry in a way that is compliant with the usual jvm usage.
 The release notes can be found on [github](https://github.com/gklijs/schema_registry_converter/blob/master/RELEASE_NOTES.md) Consuming/decoding and producing/encoding is supported.
 It's also possible to provide the schema to use when decoding.
 When no schema is provided, the latest schema with the same `subject` will be used.
-As far as I know, it's feature complete compared to the confluent java version.
-As I'm still pretty new to rust, pr's/remarks for improvements are greatly appreciated.
+It's feature complete compared to the confluent java version.
+However it does not yet support adding credentials to the requests to the schema registry like done for [java as part of the 5.3 release](https://github.com/confluentinc/schema-registry/pull/1130).
+Please create and issue if you would like to use this feature.

 ## Consumer